MycallMike123/airbnb-clone-project/README.md

 - A **Booking** has one associated **Payment**.
 - A **Property** can have multiple **Reviews**.
 - A **Review** is written by a **User** for a **Property**.

+## 🧩 Feature Breakdown

+**User Management**
+Users can register, log in, and manage their profiles securely.
+This feature ensures that only authenticated users can interact with the platform, either as guests or hosts.

+**Property Management**
+Hosts can create, update, and delete property listings.
+This functionality allows property owners to manage details like location, price, and availability.

+**Booking System**
+Guests can search for properties and make bookings with check-in and check-out details.
+It ensures that each booking is linked to a specific property and user, maintaining accurate reservation records.

+**Payment Processing**
+Users can pay for bookings through a secure payment system.
+This feature records each transaction and ensures financial operations are tracked accurately.

+**Review System**
+After a stay, guests can leave reviews and ratings on properties.
+This builds trust within the platform and helps future guests make informed decisions.

+**API Integration**
+The backend supports both RESTful and GraphQL APIs.
+This enables flexible and structured access to data for frontend and third-party clients.

+**Database Optimization**
+Indexing and caching are used to improve performance and data retrieval speed.
+This ensures the platform scales efficiently as usage grows.